winseros/ReSharperReportConverter/README.md

 Takes the standard [ReSharper CLT](https://www.jetbrains.com/resharper/download/#section=commandline) output and converts it into a human-readable _HMTL report_ or _console output_.

+The package can be used inside docker.
+See [the example](how-to-docker).

 ## Generate console output

 1) Generate a report file using the standard [ReSharper CLT](https://www.jetbrains.com/resharper/download/#section=commandline) commands, e.g.: